 Alexander Salter

-Alexander William Salter is an assistant professor in the Rawls College of Business at Texas Tech University, and the Comparative Economics Research Fellow at TTU’s Free Market Institute.
-He is also a fellow with the American Institute for Economic Research’s Sound Money Project.
+Alexander William Salter is an economics professor in the business school at Texas Tech University and a researcher at TTU’s Free Market Institute.
+He also holds fellowships with the Independent Institute (Oakland, Calif.) and the American Institute for Economic Research (Great Barrington, Mass.).
+The views in his pieces are solely his own.

 Articles by Alexander Salter